How to Trim a Video in Your Browser (No Software, 2026)

 Why Trim Videos in the Browser?

-• No installation — You don't need to download 2GB of video editing software to cut 10 seconds off a clip
+- No installation: You don't need to download gigabytes of editing software to cut 10 seconds off a clip

-• No account required — Most browser-based trimmers don't require sign-up
+- No account required: Most browser-based trimmers don't ask you to sign up

-• Privacy — The best tools process your video locally, meaning your file never leaves your computer
+- Privacy: The best tools process your video locally, so your file never leaves your computer

-• Speed — For simple trims, you can be done in under 30 seconds
+- Speed: For a simple trim, you can be done in under 30 seconds

 The trade-off?
-Browser tools are great for simple cuts, but they're not designed for complex edits.
-If you need transitions, text overlays, or multi-track editing, you'll want a dedicated editor.
+Browser tools are great for simple cuts, but they aren't built for complex edits.
+If you need transitions, text overlays, or multi-track editing, reach for a dedicated editor.
 But for trimming?
 A browser tool is all you need.

-Most people assume that "browser-based" means your video gets uploaded to a server, processed remotely, and sent back.
+Modern browser trimmers run the actual video processing on your own machine using WebAssembly, which roughly 95% of global browsers now support (Can I Use, 2026).
+Most people assume "browser-based" means your video gets uploaded to a server, processed remotely, and sent back.
 That used to be true.
-But modern browser trimmers use a completely different approach.
+It isn't anymore.

-The key technology is WebAssembly (WASM) — specifically, FFmpeg compiled to run inside your browser.
-FFmpeg is the same tool that professional video software uses under the hood.
-When it runs via WebAssembly, your browser becomes a mini video processing studio.
+The key technology is WebAssembly (WASM), specifically FFmpeg compiled to run inside your browser.
+FFmpeg is the same engine professional video software uses under the hood.
+When it runs via WebAssembly, your browser tab becomes a mini video processing studio.

 Here's what that means in practice:

 Your video never leaves your machine.
-There's no upload, no server processing, no waiting for a remote queue.
+No upload, no server processing, no waiting in a remote queue.
 Everything happens in your browser tab.
+That buys you two things: privacy (sensitive footage stays put) and speed (no upload/download bottleneck, which is huge on a slow connection).

 Step-by-Step: Trimming a Video in Your Browser